Inhalant Use Disorder

 - inhaling from balloons filled with nitrous oxide, often called laughing gas

-How do inhalants affect the brain?
+How does inhalants affect

 Most inhalants affect the central nervous system and slow down brain activity.
 Short-term effects are similar to alcohol and include: